we always focus on usability and reliability, so that passenger’s experience could be nothing less than exceptional

 - Ticket validation.
 Contactless ticket validation helps minimizing queues when boarding public transport vehicles.
 Validators accept a large variety of tokens, including NFC travel cards, QR-codes, contactless bank cards and others.

-It is important to meet the growing consumer demand for same convenient ways to pay for their travels, as for other daily expenses – using their contactless payment card or mobile device.
-Better service for customers – less congestion, improved customer experience, Easier integrations with 3rd parties – MaaS setups, sharing economy, Park & Ride etc. Interoperability – if an open-loop global standard (like EMV) is implemented, then it enables the use of same media in various transport networks.
+Better service for the customer – the system meets the growing consumer demand for same convenient ways to pay for their travels, as for other daily expenses – using their contactless payment card or mobile device.
+There’s also easier integration with 3rd parties – MaaS setups, sharing economy, Park & Ride etc.

 Main target groups